lunarphp/lunar/docs/core/reference/images.md

 Lunar provides some useful conversions which come ready out the box.

-You are free to define your own conversions, just remember we will still apply our own `small` conversion as we need it in the hub.
+You are free to define your own conversions, just remember we will still apply our own `small` conversion for the admin panel.

 For the full reference on what's possible, see [Defining Conversions](https://spatie.be/docs/laravel-medialibrary/v10/converting-images/defining-conversions).